Gardener seriously injured in cliff fall at Point England Reserve

 AdvertisementAdvertise with NZME.

-The worker had been carrying out the maintenance work with about three or four other colleagues, the witness said.
+The Auckland council contractor had been carrying out routine maintenance work, an Auckland Council spokeswoman said.

-The council workers are understood to have been cleaning up the mess left by Cyclone Dovi yesterday.
+A group of three to four other contractors had also been working with him.

+Police confirmed emergency services attended an incident where a person fell from a small height in the reserve.

 A St John spokesperson said two ambulances attended and treated one patient in a serious condition.